EldonGabriel/eldongabriel.github.io/_posts/2025-09-28-hardening-win10-password-account-lockout-policies.md

   thumbnail: "assets/images/posts/door.png"
 ---

 Strengthening authentication controls is one of the most effective ways to stop attackers before they ever get inside a system.
 In this exercise, I configured a Windows 10 machine with **strict password and account lockout settings** using the Local Group Policy Editor (`gpedit.msc`).

-The goal: defend against **password guessing** and **brute-force attacks** by eliminating weak sign-in options and enforcing strong password rules.
+**The Goal:** defend against **password guessing** and **brute-force attacks** by eliminating weak sign-in options and enforcing strong password rules.

 <div style="text-align:center;">